-In honor of Father’s Day coming up, let’s all take a second to appreciate dads for more than their stellar grilling skills, handyman expertise and impressive sports knowledge.
+In honor of Father’s Day, let’s all take a second to appreciate dads for more than their stellar grilling skills, handyman expertise and impressive sports knowledge.
 Dads are great for pretty much anything, especially teaching us life lessons on this confusing journey to find our perfect career fit.
-Brace yourself for some of the all-time greatest job search lessons accompanied by some okay dad jokes:
+Brace yourself for some of the all-time greatest job search lessons accompanied by some pretty okay dad jokes:

 What’s the difference between a poorly dressed man on a tricycle and a well-dressed man on a bicycle?
 Attire.

 Aha!
 Get it?
 Cringe worthy as this dad joke may be, it touches on the importance of practicing good habits.
 Dressing nice every day will increase your motivation to get moving and apply for jobs!
 Not to mention, a clean-cut appearance will be necessary in the later steps of your job search.
 For instance, when interviews come along, you’ll want to master your perfect “look” by then to come off as professional and prepared.
 Even when it comes to phone interviews, dressing nice versus lounging in your pajamas will help you project a professional air on the phone!